Yi Chŏngam: Birth and Early career

 Yi Chŏngam was born on August 18, 1541, in Banseokbang, Hanyang.
 His father was Yi Tang (李宕) and his mother was Lady Kim of Uiseong clan.
 He passed the licentiate examination in the fall of 1558 and the regular literary examination in 1561 as one of the third-tier passers.
-He begun his career as the proofreader at the Bureau of Diplomatic Documents, and subsequently served in various administrative roles, including assistant section chief positions in several ministries.
+He began his career as the proofreader at the Bureau of Diplomatic Documents, and subsequently served in various administrative roles, including assistant section chief positions in several ministries.

 Seonjo Period (1567–1601)

 In March 1567, Yi served as an auditor in Jeolla Province before returning to the court as an assistant section chief in the Ministry of Justice.
 In 1569, he was appointed as a drafter of the Ch'unch'ugwan under the Gyeonggi Provincial Government.
 The following year, he resumed his role in the Ministry of Justice and also served as a King's Editor.
-He was later promoted to Section Chief of Ministry of Military Affairs and dispatched to Gangwon Province as a secret royal inspector to assess disaster-striken areas.
+He was later promoted to Section Chief of Ministry of Military Affairs and dispatched to Gangwon Province as a secret royal inspector to assess disaster-stricken areas.
 In 1571, he contributed to the compilation of the Veritable Records of Myeongjong.
 The following year, he was appointed Second Assistant Master at Sungkyunkwan and oversaw the Chundangdae examination.
 In June 1572, he became the prefect of Yonan, where he organized military services.

 After serving as prefect of Yonan, Jangdan and Pyongsan, Yi was appointed to the magistrate of Yangju in 1579.
 During his tenure, he reconstructed Dobong Seowon and local schools, reformed the rice field plans, and implemented the Uniform Land-Tax Law throughout Yangju.
 In 1583, he was selected for positions such as Jangnyeong, Saseong, and Jangakjeong when Yi I recruited scholars and established Chansucheong.
 In 1587, he was appointed prefect of Dongnae to defend against the invasion of Japanese incursions.
 By 1591, he served as royal secretary and councilor in the Ministries of Public Works and Military Affairs.